thedynamiclinker/sudocode/bin/sh.md

 1: Well not inherently.
 But usually `/bin` is in `PATH`, so the shell knows to look in there to find the programs whose names we type at the shell.

-0: Perfect!
+0: Good.
 So how can you make sure you never have to write this particular hello world program again?

 1: I wouldn't actually mind having to write it again.

 0: Valid point.
 Imagine it was some much larger piece of code.

+1: In what sens---

-Something less brief and not as entirely pleasant as this.
+0: Something less brief and not as entirely pleasant as this.

 1: I can't say this experience has been brief or entirely pleasant.